open-telemetry/opentelemetry-specification/specification/collector/README.md

 An OpenTelemetry Collector Distribution (Distro) is a compiled instance of an OpenTelemetry Collector with a specific set of components and features.
 A Distribution _SHOULD_ provide users with tools and/or documentation for adding their own components to the Distribution.
+Note that the resulting binary from updating a Distribution to include new components is a different Distribution.